Adler-Alexander/dev/README.md

 That is precisely what we've done for years, and now it's time to share how you can do it to.
 Our solution enables a full lifecycle management of Splunk using a **C**ontinuous **C**onfiguration **A**utomation framework powered by Ansible.

+[!NOTE]Please note that this is the Open-source version.
+This is updated with new versions when they are released.
+All development is done is a private repo.

 ## Table of Contents
 - [What is CCA for Splunk?](#what-is-cca-for-splunk)
 - [Commercial use/support](#commercial-version-of-cca-for-splunk)